Ad Visibility and Viewability

 Ad visibility is a key figure in online marketing for measuring advertisements.
 It expresses how often an ad was actually seen.
 Visibility is therefore a more accurate metric than viewability, as the latter only represents the possibility of a view.

-Viewability is slowly being replaced by the visibility metric and more and more often they mean the same thing.
+The viewability display ad KPI is slowly being replaced by the visibility metric and more and more often they mean the same thing.
 Therefore, it is important to understand the exact definition of the metrics of the advertising platform used.

 Why are viewability and visibility important in digital advertising?

 To understand the importance of visibility metrics, we need to take a step back.
-Before viewability and visibility were measured, there was one key metric by which online publishers sold their ads – impressions.
+Before viewability and visibility for display ads were measured, there was one key metric by which online publishers sold their ads – impressions.
 Impressions were sold at a CPM (Cost per Thousand/Mille).
 Each time an impression or ad loaded, it was recorded in the ad server and billed to the advertiser.

 But if you look at a website, most banner ads don’t have the possibility to be seen (viewability = no).